TheSithLordDarthImperivious/dotfiles/README.md

 This repo was made for easy syncing of dotfiles across all of my machines.
 If you want to look at them, sure.
 No preview though.

-# How to use?
+# How to install?

-Who needs install scripts?
-Just copy/symlink them manually.
-All of these are meant to be able to be used in all Unix-like OSes.
+Run the script in the base directory of the setup.
+Make sure that you are in the b ase directory of the setup or it won't work.

+For macOS, only the generic stuff will work.

 # I don't see them.
 Where are they?